qangTran/window-OCR-screenshot-with-python/README.md

-demo# Window OCR screenshort Tool
+# Window OCR screenshort Tool
 A tool for cut image from screenshot with an interface.
 A mini project for learning Python 🤗